bede/vespasian/README.md

 ### Installing Vespasian

-- If using a Mac with an Intel processor, skip this step.
-Otherwise, run:
+- If using a Mac has an Intel processor, skip this step.
+Otherwise:

   ```bash
   arch -x86_64 zsh